akhileshmishrabiz/kubernetes-zero-to-hero/lab1/lab.md

 Note: It takes around a couple of minutes for the effects of the restart to settle.
 The poller will stop updating and report the last value before restarting until it can reach the new data tier value.
-Try again after a minute if you don't see a relatively small value) kubectl create -f 9.1-namespace.yaml aws ec2 describe-volumes --region=us-west-2 --filters="Name=tag:Type,Values=PV" --query="Volumes[0].VolumeId" --output=text vol_id=$(aws ec2 describe-volumes --region=us-west-2 --filters="Name=tag:Type,Values=PV" --query="Volumes[0].VolumeId" --output=text) sed -i "s/INSERT_VOLUME_ID/$vol_id/" 9.2-pv_data_tier.yaml kubectl create -n volumes -f 9.2-pv_data_tier.yaml -f 9.3-app_tier.yaml -f 9.4-support_tier.yaml kubectl describe -n volumes pvc kubectl describe -n volumes pod data-tier-...
-(You can use tab completion to display the possible values to replace ... with) kubectl logs -n volumes support-tier-... poller --tail 1 (You can use tab completion to display the possible values to replace ... with)
+Try again after a minute if you don't see a relatively small value) kubectl create -f 9.1-namespace.yaml

+aws ec2 describe-volumes --region=us-west-2 --filters="Name=tag:Type,Values=PV" --query="Volumes[0].VolumeId" --output=text

+vol_id=$(aws ec2 describe-volumes --region=us-west-2 --filters="Name=tag:Type,Values=PV" --query="Volumes[0].VolumeId" --output=text)

+sed -i "s/INSERT_VOLUME_ID/$vol_id/" 9.2-pv_data_tier.yaml

+kubectl create -n volumes -f 9.2-pv_data_tier.yaml -f 9.3-app_tier.yaml -f 9.4-support_tier.yaml

+kubectl describe -n volumes PVC

+kubectl describe -n volumes pod data-tier-...
+(You can use tab completion to display the possible values to replace ... with)

+kubectl logs -n volumes support-tier-... poller --tail 1 (You can use tab completion to display the possible values to replace ... with)

 Note: It takes a few minutes for all of the readiness checks to pass and for the counter to start incrementing.
-If you don't see a counter value output then try again after a minute or two. kubectl delete -n volumes deployments data-tier kubectl get -n volumes pods kubectl create -n volumes -f 9.2-pv_data_tier.yaml kubectl logs -n volumes support-tier-... poller --tail 1 (You can use tab completion to display the possible values to replace ... with)
+If you don't see a counter value output then try again after a minute or two.

+kubectl delete -n volumes deployments data-tier

+kubectl get -n volumes pods

+kubectl create -n volumes -f 9.2-pv_data_tier.yaml

+kubectl logs -n volumes support-tier-... poller --tail 1 (You can use tab completion to display the possible values to replace ... with)